Vice President of Academic Affairs

 - Supervise the planning and executing of the annual Graduation Ceremonies including location, program, rental, and distribution of regalia, ordering of diplomas, and the verification that students meet all criteria required of their degree program before graduation.

-- Supervise the planning and executing of the annual Awards Banquet including location, program, ordering of awards, and verification that students have meet criteria for awards.
+- Supervise the planning and executing of the annual Awards Banquet including location, program, ordering of awards, and verification that students have met criteria for awards.

-- Promote, establish, and development public relations in the church and secular community
+- Promote, establish, and development of public relations in the church and secular community

 - Perform such other duties as are assigned by the President in order to carry out Board directives.

-The VPAA must hold either a PH.D. or Ed.D. from a properly recognized and accredited institution of higher education and a minimum of seven years’ experience in teaching and administration at the post-secondary level.
-Five plus years’ experience in academic leadership and academic administration; mastering of Microsoft Office (Word, Excel, Publisher, PowerPoint, and Access) and a mastery of the institutional SIS/SAS system mandatory within the initial month of hire.
+Experience Requirements: The VPAA must have a minimum of five years’ experience in teaching and administration at a post-secondary level, exhibit academic leadership and academic administration, and possess a mastery of Microsoft Office (Word, Excel, Publisher, PowerPoint, and Access), and exhibit the commitment and ability to master the institutional SIS/SAS system within the initial month of hire.

-- Must be highly skilled; possess good organizational skills, proficient in problem solving, knowledgeable of Title IX, ADA, and Section 504, and knowledgeable of DOE requirements and Title IV.
+Competency Requirements: Must be highly skilled in organizing, time management, proficient in problem-solving, knowledgeable of Title IX, ADA including Section 504, and knowledgeable of ED requirements and Title IV.

-- Must have a personal relationship with Jesus Christ, a clear Christian testimony, and a visible passion for Jesus; compassion for people; actively involved in an evangelical Christian Church; fully embrace the doctrinal positions, mission, purpose and values of CCCTS; and, commits to a lifestyle in keeping with the institution’s “Code of Conduct” and “Doctrinal Statement.”
+Spiritual Requirements: Must have a personal relationship with Jesus Christ, a clear Christian testimony, and a visible passion for Jesus; compassion for people; actively involved in an evangelical Christian Church; fully embrace the doctrinal positions, mission, purpose, and values of CCCTS; and, commits to a lifestyle in keeping with the institution’s “Code of Conduct” and “Doctrinal Statement.”

-- Must have the ability to work in a high stress situation; able to keyboard up to four hours per day; able to stand up to four hour per day and mental capabilities sufficient to oversee a wide range of academic activities.
+Physical/Mental Requirements: Must have the ability to work in a high-stress situation; able to keyboard up to four hours per day; able to stand up to four hours per day and mental capabilities sufficient to oversee a wide range of academic activities.